 Control vertical exaggeration in map display

-daspectm(zunits) sets the figure 'DataAspectRatio' property so that the z-axis is in proportion to the x-and y-projected coordinates.
+daspectm(zunits) sets the 'DataAspectRatio' property of the map axes so that the z-axis is in proportion to the x-and y-projected coordinates.
 This permits elevation data to be displayed without vertical distortion.
-The string zunits specifies the units of the elevation data, and can be any string recognized by unitsratio.
+The string zunits specifies the units of the elevation data, and can be any length units recognized by unitsratio.

 daspectm(zunits,vfac,lat,long,az,radius) uses the last input to determine the radius of the sphere. radius can be one of the strings supported by km2deg, or it can be the (numerical) radius of the desired sphere in zunits.
 If omitted, the default radius of the Earth is used.